Main Content start here

 Regional Insights

-North India emerged as the dominant in the Dietary Supplement market in 2024, holding the largest market share in terms of value.
-North India, particularly urban centers like Delhi, Chandigarh, and Jaipur, has seen a marked increase in consumer awareness regarding health and wellness.
-The rising prevalence of lifestyle diseases such as diabetes, hypertension, and obesity has led to a greater focus on preventive healthcare.
-This awareness translates into a heightened demand for dietary supplements aimed at improving overall health, boosting immunity, and enhancing physical performance.
+North India emerged as the dominant region in the dietary supplement market in 2024, holding the largest share by value.
+Urban centers such as Delhi, Chandigarh, and Jaipur have seen rising health awareness, driven by the growing prevalence of lifestyle diseases and a stronger focus on preventive healthcare.
+This has boosted demand for immunity, wellness, and performance-enhancing supplements.

 Recent Developments

 • June 2025: Dabur India officially entered the nutraceutical sector with the launch of "Siens," a new, digital-first wellness brand.
-The product line focuses on beauty, gut health, and daily wellness, offering supplements in modern formats like gummies, softgels, and tablets, including products such as marine collagen and pre- & probiotics.
+The product line focuses on beauty, gut health, and daily wellness, offering supplements in modern formats like gummies, softgels, and tablets, including marine collagen and pre- & probiotics.

 • March 2025: GNC India launched "GNC Pro Performance 100% Whey + Nitro Surge."
 This product is marketed as India's first whey protein with a cardio-protective formulation, containing clinically proven ingredients to support vasodilation and sustained blood circulation during intense physical activity.